joshwashywash/joshwashywash.github.io/src/content/blog/math-map-range.md

 let's say you're working with frequency data of a song.
 Each sample is a value that fits into a byte and ranges from 0 to 255.
 The range in interval notation would be written _[0, 255]_.
 You want to take a sample and map it to the range _[-1, 1]_.
-The _[-1, 1]_ range is actually pretty common and can be find in such fields as graphics programming and trigonometry.
+The _[-1, 1]_ range is actually pretty common and can be found in such fields as graphics programming and trigonometry.

 This is a bit of a contrived example but nevertheless the goal is to map a number in the range _[0, 255]_ to a number in the range _[-1, 1]_.
-We want the mapping to be proportionate such that 0 maps to -1, 255 maps to 1, and everything inbetween maps linearly.
+We want the mapping to be proportionate such that 0 maps to -1, 255 maps to 1, and everything in-between maps linearly.
 We're looking for a formula for such a transformation from any input range to any output range, in other words, from the range _[a, b]_ to the range _[c, d]_.

 ## translate to the origin

-The first step is to slide the input range so that the low end starts at 0.
-This isn't needed in the example above since the low end of input range is already 0 but it's a step that can't be skipped.
+The first step is to slide the input range so that the low-end starts at 0.
+This isn't needed in the example above since the low end of input range is already 0 ,but it's a step that can't be skipped.
 It'll become clear in the next steps why this translation needs to come first.

 The range _[a, b]_ maps to the range _[a - a, b - a]_ equals _[0, b - a]_.
 From